How can I buy a piece of your work?

 I release new pieces about every two months.
 My collections are comprised of a limited number of one-of-a-kind pieces and they often sell out quickly.
 I announce the exact date and time about one week in advance of the sale on Instagram and via email.
 Sign up for my email list or follow me on Instagram so you never miss a collection.
 I also have a limited number of pieces available for purchase in person or online at the Metal Museum.
 Please send inquiries directly to the Museum.

 The piece I want to buy is sold-out.
-Will you re-make one of your old designs for me?
+Will you make another one for me?

 Once the pieces in a collection are sold, they will not be made again.
 However, I often return to a collection later and create new pieces around the same look and theme.
 So, if there's a particular collection that speaks to you and it is sold out, there will probably be similar pieces available in the future.
 Sign up for my email list and follow me on Instagram to be notified when new pieces and collections are available.

 At this time, I am not accepting commissions.
 Thank you for your understanding.

 Will you recreate one of your old designs for me?

 I do not recreate my past designs.
 However, my work does tend to follow similar themes and motifs which I return to over time.
 You will probably find a piece similar to the one in which you are interested in a future collection.
 Follow me on Instagram to be alerted when new pieces and collections are available.

 Is your jewelry made with real precious metal?